Skip to Main Content

 • Can involve substantial time and/or money.

-Focus Groups Discussion of a topic amongst a small group of participants.
+Focus groups Discussion of a topic amongst a small group of participants.
 The researcher facilitates the groups’ discussion by asking questions and observing responses.
 Yields mostly qualitative responses.
 Can be conducted in-person or virtually.
 Option for audio/video recording of responses.

 • Receive feedback from multiple participants at one time (can be more efficient than one-on-one interviews).